 Mini calzone stuffed with cauliflower - ground pork ragù

-In general the cauliflower is not one of my favorite vegetables but in this recipe I just love it.
-Perfectly complements the spicy pork ragù.
-These mini calzones can be served both as an appetizer or a main dish accompanied with a creamy sauce like aioli to give them a little twist.
+Usually cauliflower is not one of my favorite vegetables but in this recipe I just love it.
+It perfectly complements the spicy pork ragù.
+These mini calzones can be served both as an appetizer or a main dish.
+Serve them together with a creamy sauce like aioli form some extra twist.

 For 4 Person(s)

 - 2 packeges of ready pizza dough

 - 1 small cauliflower

 - 2 tbsp fish sauce or soy sauce

 - 1 egg (optional for the egg wash)

 - 1 tbsp water (optional for the egg wash)